desenvolvedorIcotrade/App.bot/blog/_posts/2017-10-09-dependabot-now-supports-docker.md

 - **Digests**.
 Currently, Dependabot will only update images that specify a tag.
 In future, we'd like to be able to support Dockerfiles that specify a digest for their base image.
 - **Non-numeric tags**.
-Currently, Dependabot only supports tags like `17.04`.
-  If you specify your Ubuntu tag as `zesty`, Dependabot will leave it alone.
-In future, we'd like to update tags like `3.6.1-slim` to `3.6.3-slim`.
+Currently, Dependabot will only update tags like `17.04`.
+In future, we'd like to support updating tags like `3.6.1-slim` to `3.6.3-slim`, too.
+We'll probably never support updating tags like `zesty`, though.

 To get started, just click the "Add project" button and select the repo you'd like to automate updates for.
 Select "Docker" from the list of languages, and click "Add".
-Dependabot will check for updates for you every day, and create pull requests when it finds any.